isomerpages/nparks-biodiversity/index.md

   - infopic:
       title: Family Programmes
       subtitle: Education
-      description: Join us online with your children to learn about native biodiversity, or enjoy some stay-home bonding with our craft activities!
+      description: Join us online with your family to learn about native biodiversity, or enjoy some stay-home bonding with our craft activities!
       button: Find out more
       url: /festival-programmes/family-programmes
       image: /images/exploreFobActivities.png